Timothy Lyons, born 1852, died 1923

 ourlady baptisms

-1861 census is the first mention of this family ,by now 5 of them: parents, Timothy, 8, Mary, 6, & Stephen, 2.
+1861 census is the first mention of this family, by now 5 of them: parents, Timothy Lyons, 8, Mary Lyons, 6, & Stephen Lyons, 2.
 In the same house, 26, College Street, Horsleydown, St.Johns, Southwark, were a widow, Honorah Lyons, 52, midwife, with 2 sons, John, 28, & Patrick, 21, & niece, Mary Burke,11, all born in Ireland.
 Which family had arrived first in England and were they related (and how)?.
 I have searched for Honorah in the 1851 census and she is not there.
 She dies Jun 1870 and is the widow of a Timothy Lyons: death certificate.D17.
 Oct.2009: I am now 99% convinced that she was his grandmother- see Stephen Lyons Hypothical page

-1876.30/09/1876.
-Aged 23, he marries Elizabeth Tobin, aged 21, at the Church of the Sacred Heart, Lambeth..
-Both bride and groom were living in Waterloo Road., she at 137, he at 108.[ There was a pub, The Hero of Waterloo, at no. 138 ?? from 1869 -1899.]
+1876.
+30/09/1876.Timothy Lyons, aged 23, marries Elizabeth Tobin, aged 21, at the Church of the Sacred Heart, Lambeth..
+Both bride and groom were living in Waterloo Road, she at 137, he at 108.[ There was a pub, The Hero of Waterloo, at no. 108 from 1869 -1944 .
+John has found- 2013- an old map on which the spot of the pub is recorded, very close to Waterloo station entrance. opposite and just south of St Johns Church, south of France St.].
 He is given as Wharfingers Foreman, his father, Stephen Lyons as laborer and her father, David Tobin, as Carpenter.
 Witnesses are Mary Magdalene Haynes & John Barrett.
 Both bride & groom could write.
 A Roman Catholic Wedding.
 The original church no longer exists.
 Marriage Certificate M2 -text.

 1877.
-Mother-in-law Margaret Tobin died ‘Dec’ St. Olave ref.
-1d.156.
-Aged 44.
-[In the same quarter there is a death of a Margaret Tobin, 0,: could they be connected?.
-Ask St. Patrick's for a burial this qtr.}.
-Was buried in St. Patrick's Catholic Cemetery Leytonstone on 3/11/1877, the body sent from Black Swan Yard, so obviously Timothy had moved in with his parents-in-law after his marriage - though they could have moved in with the newly weds, or, Timothy & Elizabeth moved there at her death to look after the widower David Tobin and his children, David, aged just 10, and Margaret almost 14. .!
+Timothy's mother-in-law Margaret Tobin died of Cancer 30/10/1877 at 8 Black Swan Yard..
+Aged 44. .
+Was buried in St. Patrick's Catholic Cemetery Leytonstone on 3/11/1877, the body sent from Black Swan Yard, so obviously Timothy had moved in with his parents-in-law after his marriage - though, alternatively, they could have moved in with the newly weds, or, Timothy & Elizabeth moved there at her death to look after the widower David Tobin and his children, David, aged just 10, and Margaret almost 14. .!

 Sep 1878-July 1880, the family move again, some way south, to Swan Mead.

-Whimsical that he should be registered in The Leather Market sub-district as he grows up to work with furs and leather
+Whimsical that he should be registered in The Leather Market sub-district & that at his birth his father was a Hide Sorter, as he grows up to work with furs and leather

-Father-in-law David Tobin died ‘Dec’ 1880, St. Olave ref.
-1d.193.
+Father-in-law David Tobin, of 1 Swan Mead, died of TB in the St. Olave Union Infirmary on 26/12/1880.
 Aged 49.
 Buried at St. Patrick's Catholic Cemetery Leytonstone on 1/1/1881, body sent from Swan Mead: more evidence that the Tobin & Lyons families were living together.

-1881 census, living at 1 Swan Mead, Leather Market, St.Olave
+1881 census, Timothy Lyons, 28, clerk, living at 1 Swan Mead, Leather Market, St.Olave.
+Was 'clerk' an upwards move from being a Hide Sorter in 1880?

 Timothy 28 married clerk b.St.Johns